Portugal–Spain relations: Present

 In 1998, both countries signed the Albufeira Convention, an agreement on the sharing of trans-boundary rivers such as the Douro, Tagus and Guadiana.
 The convention superseded an original agreement on the Douro, signed in 1927, that was expanded in 1964 and 1968 to include tributaries.
 The Albufeira Convention governs the equitable use of water and environmental concerns.

-In 2009, the two countries submitted an unsuccessful joint bid to either host the 2018 or the 2022 FIFA World Cup.
+In 2009, the two countries submitted an unsuccessful joint bid to host either the 2018 or the 2022 FIFA World Cup.

 In 2020, Portugal Prime Minister António Costa criticised the words of Dutch Finance Minister after he called for an investigation into Spain's proclaimed lack of budgetary capacity to cope with the COVID-19 pandemic, describing them as "repugnant".
 The same year, both countries also held a solemn border opening ceremony, which had been closed due to the COVID-19 pandemic crisis.
 They also announced, on 7 October, a joint bid to host the 2030 FIFA World Cup.

-On 28 October 2021, Portugal and Spain signed a new Treaty of Friendship and Cooperation, renovating (even if not repealing) the one signed in 1977, during the 32nd Iberian Summit celebrated in Trujillo held between the governments of Pedro Sánchez and António Costa.
+On 28 October 2021, Portugal and Spain signed a new Treaty of Friendship and Cooperation, renovating (even if not repealing) the one signed in 1977 during the 32nd Iberian Summit, held in Trujillo, between the governments of Pedro Sánchez and António Costa.
 They also signed agreements relative to fish & game in the international river border of the Miño and to the launch of a Statute of the Cross-Border Worker.